epam/edp-install/docs/operator-guide/report-portal-integration-tekton.md

   !![ReportPortal profile](../assets/operator-guide/report-portal-profile.png "ReportPortal profile")

-2. Copy the **Access token** and use it as a value while creating a secret for the ReportPortal credentials:
+2. Copy the **Access token** and use it as a value while creating a kubernetes secret for the ReportPortal credentials:

   ```yaml
   apiVersion: v1